89.1201 - State Policy (Updated February 10, 2025)

 (D) recommend exit from program of reclassified English proficient students, pending parental approval, or continuation of program participation for reclassified students participating in a dual language immersion one-way or two-way program model, according to the goals of the program; and

-(E) prepare parental reports on student progress for all identified emergent bilingual students to be provided to parents within the first 30 calendar days after the beginning of the next school year, which include data on linguistic and academic progress, benefits of bilingual or ESL program participation, and the criteria for reclassification as English proficient.
+(E) prepare parental reports on student progress for all identified EB students to be provided to parents within the first 30 calendar days after the beginning of the next school year, which include data on linguistic and academic progress, benefits of bilingual or ESL program participation, and the criteria for reclassification as English proficient.

 (k) The LPAC shall monitor the academic progress of each student, including any student who previously had a parental denial of program participation, who has met criteria for reclassification in accordance with TEC, §29.056(g), for the first two years after reclassification.
-If the student earns a failing grade in a subject in the foundation curriculum under TEC, §28.002(a)(1), during any grading period in the first two school years after the student is reclassified, the LPAC shall determine, based on the student's second language acquisition needs, whether the student may require targeted instruction or, after careful consideration of multiple linguistic and academic data points, should be reconsidered for placement in a bilingual education or ESL program.
+If the student earns a failing grade in a subject in the foundation curriculum under TEC, §28.002(a)(1), during any grading period in the first two school years after the student is reclassified, the LPAC shall determine, based on the student's English language acquisition needs, whether the student may require targeted instruction or, after careful consideration of multiple linguistic and academic data points, should be reconsidered for placement in a bilingual or ESL program.
 In accordance with TEC, §29.0561, the LPAC shall review the student's performance and consider, at a minimum, the following:

 (2) the student's grades each grading period in each subject in the foundation curriculum under TEC, §28.002(a)(1);